 For homes undergoing a gut rehabilitation, the permitting process, state and local code inspections, and corresponding Certificate of Occupancy adequately satisfy that the property meets the local Minimum Property Code (or local Minimum Housing Code).
-However, existing home not undergoing a gut rehab must provide other documentation as outlined below.
+However, an existing home not undergoing a gut rehab must provide other documentation as outlined below.

 If the local government (City or County) has adopted a Minimum Housing Code for existing housing, the Member must provide documentation from the local government that the property passed a Minimum Housing Code inspection.
-Please contact the appropriate government agency to schedule the inspection which typically does not entail a fee.
-The Member should also retain a current copy of the Minimum Housing Code and be prepared to provide NCHFA with a copy of it upon request.
+Please contact the appropriate government agency to schedule the inspection, which typically does not entail a fee.

 In the absence of a local Minimum Housing Code for existing housing, units must pass a Housing Quality Standards (HQS) or Uniform Physical Conditions Standard (UPCS) inspection.
 The inspection must be performed by an individual that has experience conducting HQS inspections.
 The inspection must be documented on the standard HUD forms (52580-A or 52580).
 Local housing authority staff, local government staff, and some licensed home inspectors are able to perform HQS inspections.
 Like the Home Inspection, an HQS Inspection typically entails a fee.
+Written documentation from the local government explaining why a Minimum Housing Code inspection could not be performed MUST be submitted with the passing HQS inspection.